-Programme/Function Supply Chain Management Programme Objective (SMART) To effectively procure goods and services for the organisation in a timely and cost effective manner in full compliance to legislative requirements Programme Objective Outcome Effective and efficient procurement of goods and services Short Term Strategies (1-2 Yrs.)
+Programme Objective (SMART) To effectively procure goods and services for the organisation in a timely and cost effective manner in full compliance to legislative requirements by 2020 Programme Objective Outcome Effective and efficient procurement of goods and services Short Term Strategies (1-2 Yrs.)
 Implementation of documented departmental procurement plan Compliance with supply chain management acts and regulations Implementation of proper documents management system.
 Provision of adequate filing storage facility.
 Improvement of internal controls on payments.
 Introduction of the system where prospective supplier database is rotated.
-Compliance with the assest management policy.
-Medium Term Strategies (3-4 Yrs.)
+Compliance with the assest management policy and GRAP standards Implementation of CSD for maintenance of prospective service providers Medium Term Strategies (3-4 Yrs.)
 Implementation of documented departmental procurement plan Compliance with supply chain management acts and regulations Introduction of the system where prospective supplier database is rotated.
-Long term Strategies (5 Yrs. +) Implementation of documented departmental procurement plan

-Compliance with supply chain management acts and regulations Introduction of the system where prospective supplier database is rotated.
+Long term Strategies (5 Yrs. +) Implementation of documented departmental procurement plan Compliance with supply chain management acts and regulations Introduction of the system where prospective supplier database is rotated.